Science at UM [S02-ep11]: From the Secrets of Batteries to the Geochemistry Platform

-• Technology to "see" inside commercial batteries, Press release, CNRS, November 7, 2022
+• Technology to "see" inside commercial batteries, Press Release, CNRS, November 7, 2022

-At UM Science, you have the program, so let's get started!
+At UM Science, you’ve got the program—let’s get started!

 Co-production: Divergence FM / University of Montpellier